Loading...

 Therefore, as a rule of thumb, in all the electric field questions like this one, the net electric field due to two unlike charges somewhere outside the charges and close the smaller charge becomes zero.

 Problem (9): In the figure, three equal charges $q_1=q_2=q_3=+4\, \rm {\mu C}$ are located on the perimeter of a sphere of diameter $12\, \rm {cm}$.
-Find the net electric field, in terms of unit vectors $\hat i,\hat j$ at the center of the sphere.
+Find the net electric field, in terms of unit vectors $\hat i,\hat j$ at the sphere's center.

 Solution:

 Reasoning: The electric fields of charges $q_1$ and $q_3$ at the center of the sphere are equal in magnitude and opposite in direction.
-Since the magnitude of charges is the same $q_1=q_3$ and are located at an equal distance from the center so using the definition of the electric field we have \[E_1=k\frac{|q_1|}{r^2}=E_3 \quad, \quad \vec E_1=-\vec E_3\] Therefore, the resultant of electric field vectors at point $\rm O$ is, using the superposition principle of fields, equal to the field $\vec E_2$.
+Since the magnitude of charges is the same $q_1=q_3$ and they are located at an equal distance from the center, we can use the definition of the electric field to determine that \[E_1=k\frac{|q_1|}{r^2}=E_3 \quad, \quad \vec E_1=-\vec E_3\] Therefore, the resultant of electric field vectors at point $\rm O$ is equal to the field $\vec E_2$, using the superposition principle of fields. \[\vec E_{net,O}=\underbrace{\vec E_1+\vec E_3}_{0}+\vec E_2=\vec E_2\] However, the electric field $\vec E_2$ lies in the fourth quadrant along the radius of the sphere, making an angle of $53^\circ$ relative to the $+x$ axis as shown in the figure.
+As mentioned already, in such cases we must decompose the vector into its components in $x$ and $y$ directions.

-First use the definition of electric field of a point charge to find the magnitude of $\vec E_2$ as \begin{align*} \vec E_2&=k\frac{|q_2|}{r^{2}}\\ &=\left(9\times 10^{9}\, \rm {N.\frac{m^2}{C^2}}\right)\frac{4\times 10^{-6}\, \rm C}{\left(\frac{12}{2}\times 10^{-2}\,\rm{m}\right)^2}\\ &=10^{7}\, \rm{\frac{N}{C}} \end{align*} From elementary geometry we can decompose the vector $\vec E_2$ as follows \begin{align*} \vec E_2&=\underbrace{|\vec E_2|\,\cos 53^\circ}_{E_{2x}}\left(\hat i\right)+\underbrace{|\vec E_2|\,\sin 53^\circ}_{E_{2y}}\left(-\hat j\right)\\ \\ &=10^{7}(0.6)\left(\hat i\right)+10^{7}(0.8)\left(-\hat j\right) \end{align*} By factoring and rearranging the above relation, we get
+First, use the definition of the electric field of a point charge to find the magnitude of $\vec E_2$ as: \begin{align*} \vec E_2&=k\frac{|q_2|}{r^{2}}\\ &=\left(9\times 10^{9}\, \rm {N.\frac{m^2}{C^2}}\right)\frac{4\times 10^{-6}\, \rm C}{\left(\frac{12}{2}\times 10^{-2}\,\rm{m}\right)^2}\\ &=10^{7}\, \rm{\frac{N}{C}} \end{align*} Next, we can decompose the vector $\vec E_2$ using elementary geometry as follows: \begin{align*} \vec E_2&=\underbrace{|\vec E_2|\,\cos 53^\circ}_{E_{2x}}\left(\hat i\right)+\underbrace{|\vec E_2|\,\sin 53^\circ}_{E_{2y}}\left(-\hat j\right)\\ \\ &=10^{7}(0.6)\left(\hat i\right)+10^{7}(0.8)\left(-\hat j\right) \end{align*} By factoring and rearranging the above relation, we get

 \begin{align*} \vec E_2&=10^{7}\left(0.6 \hat i-0.8 \hat j\right)\\ &=6 \times 10^{6} \hat i-8\times 10^{6} \hat j \quad \left({\rm \frac NC}\right)\end{align*}